11 Types of Basements & the Pros & Cons of Each

 Remember, a finished basement is not the same as a full basement.
 The former, though big, generally doesn’t have the same amenities that the latter does, such as electricity, heating, and so on.

-Finished basement types are like another room in the house, whereas a full basement has a separate look, feel, and aesthetic from the rest of the house, unless it’s been converted.
+Finished basement types are like another room in the house, whereas a full basement has a separate look, feel, and aesthetic from the rest of the house (like goofy basement ceiling paint colors), unless it’s been converted.
+People like to see what they can get away with in a non-finished but complete basement.

 Take any good serial-killer movie and cellars are a given.
 However, despite the seemingly bad rep, these types of fully underground basements are quite useful in storing food due to the year-round cool temperatures in the room.